ap4347/2102/docs/03-Lecture.md

 #> Levels: 1 < 2 < 3
 ```

-You can convert a numeric variable into a factor by dividing it intervals (segments) using a `cut()` function:
+You can convert a numeric variable into a factor by dividing it into intervals (segments) using a `cut()` function:

 ```r